msprev/panzer/README.md

 The run list
 ------------

-Executables (scripts, filters, postprocessors) are specified by a list.
+Executables (scripts, filters, postprocessors) are specified by a list (the 'run list').
 The list determines what gets run when.
-Processes are executed from first to last in the list.
-If an item appears as the value of a `run:` field, then it is added to the list of processes to be run (the 'run list').
+Processes are executed from first to last in the run list.
+If an item appears as the value of a `run:` field, then it is added to the run list.
 If an item appears as the value of a `kill:` field, then any previous occurrence is removed from the run list.
-Killing an item does not prevent them being added later.
+Killing an item does not prevent it from being added later.
 A run list can be completely emptied by adding the special item `- killall: true`.

 Arguments can be passed to executables by listing them as the value of the `args` field of that item.
 The value of the `args` field is passed as the command line options to the external process.
 This value of `args` should be a quoted inline code span (e.g. `` "`--options`" ``) to prevent the parser interpreting it as markdown.
 Note that filters always receive the writer name as their first argument.